 Sponsored Popular Items

-Boat tour to Zante’s Navagio Beach shipwreck Best deals for Boat tour to Zante’s Navagio Beach shipwreck.
-Between the towering cliffs of Navagio beach lies Zante’s famous shipwreck, Panagiotis.
+Boat tour to Zante’s Navagio Beach shipwreck – Scenic Water Experience Boat tour to Zante’s Navagio Beach shipwreck presents the destination from the water, offering a different perspective from streets and road-based tours.
+Boat tour to Zante’s Navagio Beach shipwreck: experience overview Between the towering cliffs of Navagio beach lies Zante’s famous shipwreck, Panagiotis.
 On this boat trip you’ll get plenty of photo ops with the wreck and hear about its modern-day pirate story.
 Your trip starts at Porto Vromi Maries on the northwest of the island, where you’ll cruise up the coast, dropping anchor at beaches and caves along the way for a swim and snorkel.
-On your return, you’ll see Poseidon’s Profile in the rockface – some locals still believe the god of the seas brings good luck to visitors.…
+On your return, you’ll…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.